 "Oto-san was always drinking," Miyuki blurted, her head rolling back and forth, or maybe it was the world that was out of alignment.
 "Especially right before everything changed."
 She rubbed a hand across her brow as an overwhelming surge of grief rushed through her veins.
 "Why didn't I notice?"

 "Miyuki?"
 There was a scrape of wood over wood as the singer pulled up a stool and sat down.
 Ruka leaned in, her long hair nearly swiping Miyuki in her face.
 "I think you should stop drinking—"

-"Isn't this drink amazing?" she squealed while holding up her half-empty (or was it half-full, she wasn't certain at that moment) glass to her lips.
-The liquid splashed across her cheek.
+"Isn't this drink amazing?" she mumbled while holding up her half-empty (or was it half-full, she wasn't certain at that moment) glass to her lips.
+The drink splashed across her cheek.
 "Boss Ushi-Ushi-yimi makes the best drinks, though.
 Right, Ruka-chan?"